-Masks are required when visiting our ranger stations, restrooms, stores, or historic buildings.
+Masks are required when visiting our ranger stations, restrooms, stores, or inside the caves.
 Please also wear a mask while recreating outside if social distancing cannot be maintained.
-New tour restrictions in place - please see the tour page for more info.
-Parking may be limited.
-FIRE BAN in effect - no campfires or smoking (except in an enclosed vehicle).

 What is conservation?

 In 1974, two cave enthusiasts from Tucson discovered an underground wonderland in the foothills of the Whetstone mountains near the town of Benson, Arizona.
 The two vowed to conserve their find for generations to come, and through the cooperative efforts of the discoverers, the landowners, Arizona State Parks, and others, Kartchner Caverns State Park was born.
 The goal was to develop the park in order to protect it.
 What is conservation and what does it look like?
 It's a group effort to ensure that future generations will be able to experience the same sense of wonder in the same condition as today.

 It was not enough to simply preserve the cave system.
 Arizona State Parks was committed to making sure that the cave was accessible to everyone, including visitors with disabilities.
 This devotion to conservatism ensured that in 1999, the park opened with unprecedented access to one of the world’s best caves.
 It also means that the caves are as close to pristine as possible today, and in the same shape as they were when they opened.
 Formations are still growing, and more than 125,000 people each year experience that magic.

 A Cave is Born